Helping care for your muscles, bones and joints

-Whether you are expecting a new addition to the family - or have recently given birth - pilates is a safe, low impact way to strengthen your pelvic floor and core abdominal muscles.
-Run by physiotherapists, our classes are a great way to discover the benefits of pilates and achieve any personal goals and objectives you may have.
+Whether you’re expecting a new addition to the family - or have recently given birth - pilates is a safe, low impact way to strengthen your pelvic floor and core abdominal muscles.
+Run by physiotherapists or health advisors, our classes are a great way to discover the benefits of pilates and achieve any personal goals and objectives you may have.

 General pilates classes at Bupa